-Integration of students is crucial and we believe all students are entitled to a broad and balanced curriculum including the National Curriculum.
-Each subject area and teacher have the responsibility to ensure that all students can make progress in line with their abilities and their relative progress will be recorded, reviewed and valued.
+We believe all students are entitled to a broad and balanced curriculum including the National Curriculum.
+Every teacher has the responsibility to ensure that all students can make progress in line with their abilities and their relative progress will be recorded, reviewed and valued.